1. Is hemp the same thing as marijuana?

 6. How do I apply for a Hemp registration?

-The Processors application will be available on the Department's website.
+The Processors application is available on the Department's website.
 There is a $100 application fee and a registration fee if the registration is granted by the Department.

 7. If I grow Hemp, will it be tested?